 Comments to the police

 Keep your notes and information strictly to yourself.
 Admit nothing and sign nothing even if you think you are wrong.
 You may learn later that you were not at-fault, or that the other driver was partially to blame.
 If at a later date fact clearly shows that you were entirely at fault, that is the time to admit the blame.

 If you have been in a car accident in Georgia, and especially if you think you have been injured, you should call the police to make sure that your statement is taken, and that the accident was recorded correctly.
 This can protect your rights later if needed in court or with the insurance company.

 You may find that you are having trouble with the other driver’s (at-fault) insurance company.
 They may try to say that the accident was partially your fault or blame you entirely.
 Even if liability (whose fault it is) is clear, the at-fault adjuster may still use tricky tactics to get you to harm your case by what you say.
 They may try and get a recorded statement too, which can be very dangerous to your case.

 Please take this opportunity to make a quick and easy appointment with James Murphy to discuss your Georgia auto accident case with him.
 He handles cases like yours every day and would be happy to answer your questions.
-Before you call the attorney, order his FREE CAR ACCIDENT GUIDE that is available on this website.
+Before you call the attorney, order his FREE CAR ACCIDENT GUIDE.

 To find out who is responsible for your Georgia Car Accident, you’ll need to get the police report.